demeesterdev/publish-github-wiki/README.md

 Usecase is privetly sharing wiki content with a finegrained audience of whom not all have a github account.
 All users have an Azure Active Directory account and an azure subscription is available.

+wiki is available at https://github.com/demeesterdev/publish-github-wiki/wiki.
+build result can be found at https://example-published-github-wiki.demeester.app/.

 ## key-components

 - publishing workflow [.github/workflows/azure-static-web-apps-from-wiki.yml](.github/workflows/azure-static-web-apps-from-wiki.yml)